-- Inspect all incoming vehicles, parts, and equipment that are stored temporarily outside for leaks, use drip pans, provide absorbent materials, clean up spills promptly, provide for proper disposal of waste oil, fuel, and hazardous waste, and do not pour/convey wash water, liquid waste, or other pollutants into storm water systems, dry wells, or onto the ground. - Transfer waste fluids to closed containers, drums, or tanks promptly and do leave in buckets or pans outside. - Collect antifreeze from RV/boat plumbing for waste disposal when flushing is necessary. - Launder or dispose of rags properly.
+- Inspect all incoming vehicles, parts, and equipment that are stored temporarily outside for leaks, use drip pans, provide absorbent materials, clean up spills promptly, provide for proper disposal of waste oil, fuel, and hazardous waste, and do not pour/convey wash water, liquid waste, or other pollutants into stormwater systems, dry wells, or onto the ground. - Transfer waste fluids to closed containers, drums, or tanks promptly and do leave in open buckets or pans outdoors. - Collect antifreeze from RV/boat plumbing for waste disposal when flushing is necessary. - Periodically inspect containers of regulated materials and waste fluids not placed in containment for leaks and replace when not in good condition, leaking, or otherwise deteriorating. - Launder or dispose of rags properly.

-• All wastewater from vehicle/equipment washing must go to an approved wastewater disposal system (as described on pg 21).
+• All wastewater from vehicle/equipment washing must go to an approved wastewater disposal system (as described on pg 23).